LiaoPan/msqms/docs/source/quickstart/cmd.rst

     The directory where the resulting YAML file containing the computed quality reference bounds will be saved (default is `quality_ref`).

 - `--update-reference, -u`
-    If set, this flag will update the reference quality YAML file in the OPMQC library.
+    If set, this flag will update the reference quality YAML file in the MSQMs library.
 The specified dataset's quality metrics will be used to update the existing quality reference file for the corresponding device.

 - `--device-name, -d <device_name>`
     The device name associated with the quality reference file (e.g., `opm`, `squid`, etc.).
 This will be used to determine the filename of the YAML file (`<device_name>_quality_reference.yaml`).
 The default is `opm`.

 - `--overwrite, -w`
-    If set, this flag will overwrite the existing quality reference file in the OPMQC library.
+    If set, this flag will overwrite the existing quality reference file in the MSQMs library.
 By default, the tool will not overwrite existing files.

 Description
 -----------
 This tool allows users to process one or more MEG datasets, calculate the quality metrics for each, and generate a quality reference YAML file that summarizes the quality bounds (average, standard deviation, quantiles, etc.) across the datasets.
-If the `--update-reference` option is used, the quality reference YAML file for a specific device in the OPMQC library will be updated using the newly computed metrics.
+If the `--update-reference` option is used, the quality reference YAML file for a specific device in the MSQMs library will be updated using the newly computed metrics.
 The `--overwrite` option allows the tool to replace the existing reference file.

-When the `--update-reference` option is specified, the tool updates the reference YAML file for the corresponding device (e.g., `opm` or `squid`) in the OPMQC library.
+When the `--update-reference` option is specified, the tool updates the reference YAML file for the corresponding device (e.g., `opm` or `squid`) in the MSQMs library.
 By default, the `--device-name` option is set to `opm`, but you can change it to any valid device name.

 Examples
 --------